 There seem to be two main types of grammar error.
 The first is what I call the impossible combination.
 This is the linking together of one grammar form (an ending, a grammar word, a particular word type, a phrase type, a clause type, or simply nothing) with another that most mother-tongue speakers of the language would consider to be an unnatural partner.
 It is this kind of error that exists in sentence (a), since the two expressions linked together by and break the expectation that they should be in the same grammatical class.

 Other examples are the use of a before a plural noun (e.g.*a houses), than after a non-comparative adjective (e.g. *fast than) and enjoy without an object.
 More examples are on the Common Errors page of this blog and in such posts as 10./140.
 Words with Unexpected Grammar 1/2, 133.
-Errors that Combine Similar Structures and 138.
+Confusions of Similar Structures and 138.
 Test Your Command of Grammar.